nyctivoe/nyctivoe-screenshot/README.md

 ---

 P.S.
-This is my first time making an Macos Application, so there are probably some bad practices. :(
+This is my first time making a MacOS Application, so there are probably some bad practices. :(